FuzzFoundation/WKTPlot/README.md

 Which will result in this output:
 ![CaliforniaCounties](https://i.imgur.com/YPQQlml.png)

-## Dependency Limitations
-* Shapely version 1.8 is not yet compatible with Python 3.9 on Windows: [issue](https://github.com/shapely/shapely/issues/1215)

 ## Future Plans
 * Add native support for visualizing GeoDataframes and shapefiles.
 * Make web view more interactive.